 We recommend that the mailbox migration project is performed first, before migrating archives.
 For guidance, refer to the migration guide that matches your scenario.
 For example, if your Source server is Exchange 2007 or later, refer to On-Premises Exchange (versions 2007 and later) to Microsoft 365 Migration Guide.

-Prepare the Source Exchange Environment
+Prepare the Source Environment

 If you have already completed a mailbox migration project against this Source environment, these steps will already have been completed.

-Create Administrator account
+Create Administrator Account

 Set up an administrator account for migration on the Source Exchange mailbox server.
 EWS must be working on the Source Exchange server.